XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/installation/build-run-rippled-ubuntu.md

 5. Compile Boost.

-    Version 1.2.0 of `rippled` requires Boost version 1.67.0 exactly.
-Because Boost version 1.67.0 isn't available in the Ubuntu 16.04 software repositories, you must compile it yourself.
+    Version 1.3.0 of `rippled` requires Boost version 1.67.0 or higher.
+Because Boost version 1.67.0 or higher isn't available in the Ubuntu 18.04 (or 16.04) software repositories, you must compile it yourself.

     If you have previously built Boost 1.67.0 for `rippled` and configured the `BOOST_ROOT` environment variable, you can skip these steps.